WeBankFinTech/Exchangis/docs/en_US/ch1/exchangis_deploy_en.md

 ## 3. DSS ExchangisAppConn installation and deployment

 If you want to use Exchangis1.0.1 front-end, you also need to install the DSS ExchangisAppConn plugin.
-Please refer to: [ExchangisAppConn installation documentation for plugins ](https://github.com/WeBankFinTech/Exchangis/blob/dev-1.0.1-rc/docs/en_US/ch1/exchangis_appconn_deploy_en.md)
+Please refer to: [ExchangisAppConn installation documentation for plugins ](https://github.com/WeBankFinTech/Exchangis/blob/dev-1.0.0/docs/en_US/ch1/exchangis_appconn_deploy_en.md)

 ## 4. Linkis Sqoop engine installation and deployment

 If you want to execute the Sqoop operation of Exchangis1.0.1 normally, you also need to install the Linkis Sqoop engine.
-Please refer to: : [Linkis Sqoop engine installation documentation ](https://github.com/WeBankFinTech/Exchangis/blob/dev-1.0.1-rc/docs/en_US/ch1/exchangis_sqoop_deploy_en.md)
+Please refer to: : [Linkis Sqoop engine installation documentation ](https://linkis.staged.apache.org/zh-CN/docs/1.1.2/engine_usage/sqoop)

 ## 5. How to log in and use Exchangis

- To be supplemented !
+Exchangis1.0 for more instructions, please refer to the user manual.[Exchangis1.0 user manual](https://github.com/WeBankFinTech/Exchangis/blob/dev-1.0.0/docs/en_US/ch1/exchangis_user_manual_en.md)